taliabn/FPGA-tank-game/README.md

  - Bullet
  - Scoring
  - Collision Detection

-Additionally, this design strategy allowed us to divide up the work, and work/test each module independently (see below for more details on our testing strategy).

 **PLL:**
 The base DE2-115 board has a 50 MHz clock, but for the purposes of the assignment we decided to use a 100 MHz clock.
 This allowed us to have a higher resolution game.
 To step between these speeds, we created a PLL module using the Quartus software that took in the 50 MHz clock and output a 100 MHz clock.
 This PLL module is located in our [pll.vhd](game/pll.vhd) file.